DM8tyProgrammer/mighty-articles/meet-jshell.md

 ### Loading External Jar

-> Don't limit yourself to Java inbuilt wall, when you can do endless by jumping the wall.

 An external jar can be loaded with the following commands:
 `/reload` -class-path <path-to-jar>
 `/env` -class-path <path-to-jar>